 Prices are high due to an overflow of available capital

 That said, Private Equity still has a large war chest available.
 Due to low interest rates, institutional investors like pension funds are looking for asset classes that do provide positive returns for some of their assets.
 This pension money partly ends up in private equity funds, which have seen their investable assets increase dramatically in recent years.
-This capital must largely be invested within a period of seven years, so that after about ten years the money -with returns- can be returned to the pension fund.
+Within a period of seven years, this capital must be largely invested so that after about ten years -with returns- can be returned to the pension fund.
 This puts considerable pressure on private equity to invest the money in companies.
 Beautiful companies with good results can count on warm interest from financial investors.

 Your personal agenda has other priorities than being on the case 60 hours a week